pdcastro/ssh-uuid/README.md

 ### Windows

-Native PowerShell or cmd.exe are not supported by this proof-of-concept implemntation, but you can use Microsoft's [WSL - Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) (e.g. Ubuntu), and then follow the instructions for Linux.
+Native PowerShell or cmd.exe are not supported by this proof-of-concept implementation, but you can use Microsoft's [WSL - Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) (e.g. Ubuntu), and then follow the instructions for Linux.